RemoCell/RemoCell.github.io/README.md

 # Future goal

 This software isn't developed yet.
-Goal: Dwnload cellular/mobile cells (towers) data, and later also signal (strength) data; show it offline on top of a (mainstream) offline map.
+Goal: Download cellular/mobile cells (towers) data, and later also signal (strength) data; show it offline on top of a (mainstream) offline map.

 # For now